sybilhoangRG/support.balsamiq.com/content/resources/wireframestogo.md

 The downloaded .bmpr file contains your new control in its [symbol library](//docs.balsamiq.com/desktop/symbols/).

-### Importing a Wireframes to Go Control into your Mockups 3 Project
+### Importing a Wireframes to Go Control into Your Mockups 3 Project

 Follow these steps to import your Wireframes to Go controls into your existing Mockups 3 for Desktop Project